 In the run-up to the examinations period, all our reading rooms are very busy with students revising for their exams.
 Some years ago, the University Library introduced a system that allows library users to temporarily leave their reading desk without losing it to someone else, while at the same time ensuring that everyone stands a good chance of finding a free desk for them to use.
 This uses 'desk reservation discs', or 'Pausenscheiben' in German, which are modelled on the parking discs motorists are sometimes required to use in public car parks.
 The discs are available from the reading room entrance.

-The aim of introducing the desk reservation discs is to avoid a situation where users cannot find a free desk because other users have 'reserved' their reading desks for an undue extended time by leaving their belongings on them.
+The aim of introducing the desk reservation discs is to avoid a situation where users cannot find a free desk because other users have 'reserved' their reading desks for an unreasonable extended time by leaving their belongings on them.

 This is how it works: